 Tribology of Touch for Haptic Perception

+Surface haptics is an important branch of the growing haptic industry.
+The finger-device interface is crucial for the design and optimization of surface haptic devices.
+Our research aims to understand the tribology and Micro/Nano scale mechanics to design novel surface textures that have minimal sensitivity to the environment and user variations.
 To study the fingertip-substrate interaction, we designed and developed a custom tribometer.
-The tribometer is designed to measure the friction force between human fingertip and different surfaces (including electroadhesion enabled surfaces).
+The tribometer is designed to measure the friction force between the human fingertip and different surfaces (including electroadhesion enabled surfaces).
 A special normal force adjustment mechanism is developed to better control the normal force during the measurement of friction.
 We utilized an environmental chamber in the tribometer's design and development which enables us to measure and analyze friction force between the finger and different textured surfaces under different relative humidities.